GreenGraf/how-much-do-you-know/README.md

 * Score counter.
 * Option to input the user's name at the end of the game so they can store their score locally.
 * A page for locally stored high scores.
-* Users should get instant feedback on choices and results without any confusion.
+* Users should get instant feedback on choices and results without any confusion - red for wrong answers and green for correct answers.
 #### Structure
 * Three pages:
     * Title page